Adityagupta200/Bias-Predictor/README.md

 ## Video Demonstration

-Here is a video demonstrating how the Bias Prediction App works:
+**Here is a video demonstrating how the Bias Prediction App works: [Test video](https://github.com/Adityagupta200/Bias-Predictor/blob/3084a18bbd92f778cb07a7aa322ba9df88df35f4/test.mkv)**

-[Video Link Placeholder]
-(Insert link to your project demo video here)

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/Adityagupta200/Bias-Predictor/blob/master/LICENSE) file for details.